-1. Use of containers required.
-No owner, tenant, housekeeper, building maintenance person or other person occupying any dwelling or other building or portion of a building in the town shall deposit, throw, place or leave any garbage, refuse or waste upon any street, court, lane, alley, business square, public enclosure, vacant lot, house yard, body of water or any place except in a garbage container required for that purpose except bulky combustible rubbish may be prepared and left for collection or removal to a landfill site as provided in this article.
-No person shall upset or turn over any contents of any waste container on any street, alley and other public place.
-No person shall remove any waste from containers on private premises without the consent of the occupant, owner or lessee of the premises and no person shall remove any waste from a container that has been set out for collection unless authorized to do so.
-In all multifamily dwelling units (buildings containing more than two (2) residential units) and in all commercial buildings containing more than two (2) business establishments, the owner in each instance shall be responsible for the compliance with the requirements of this article.
+a.
+No owner, tenant, housekeeper, building maintenance person or other person occupying any dwelling or other building or portion of a building in the Town shall deposit, throw, place, or leave any garbage, refuse or waste upon any street, court, lane, alley, business square, public enclosure, vacant lot, house yard, body of water, or any place except in a garbage container required for that purpose except bulky combustible rubbish may be prepared and left for collection or removal to a landfill site as provided in this article. b.
+No person shall upset or turn over any contents of any waste container on any street, alley, and other public place.

+c.
+No person shall remove any waste from containers on private premises without the consent of the occupant, owner, or lessee of the premises.

+d.
+No person shall remove any waste from a container that has been set out at curbside for collection unless authorized to do so.